Baja Guided Caravan

 Valle de Guadalupe

-The southward journey, day 2 (153 miles), takes you through the communities of Maneadero.
+Day 2 of our virtual tour southward journey (153 miles) takes you through the communities of Maneadero.
 Santos Tomas, San Vicente, Colonet, Vicente Guerrero,San Quintin and Lázaro Cárdenas.
-Your final destination will be the Hotel Mision Santa Maria, located on the beach south of San Quintin; this will be dry camping.
+Your final destination might be the Hotel Mision Santa Maria on the beach south of San Quintin, where dry camping is available.

 Cirios cactus